-(b) Investment Advisors.
-The Investment Officer may engage the services of one or more external investment advisors to assist in the management of Metro's investment portfolio in a manner consistent with this investment policy.
-If Metro hires an investment advisor to provide investment management services, the advisor is authorized to transact with its direct dealer relationships on behalf of Metro.
+(b) Investment Advisers.
+The Investment Officer may engage the services of one or more external investment advisers to assist in the management of Metro's investment portfolio in a manner consistent with this investment policy.
+If Metro hires an investment adviser to provide investment management services, the adviser is authorized to transact with its direct dealer relationships on behalf of Metro.

-Approved investment advisor firms must be registered with the Securities and Exchange Commission (SEC) or licensed by the state of Oregon; (Note: Investment advisor firms with assets under management > \$100 million must be registered with the SEC, otherwise the firm must be licensed by the state of Oregon).
+Approved investment adviser firms must be registered with the Securities and Exchange Commission (SEC) or licensed by the state of Oregon; (Note: Investment adviser firms with assets under management > \$100 million must be registered with the SEC, otherwise the firm must be licensed by the state of Oregon).